socialkandy/cli-media-cleanup/README.md

 	$ wp media cleanup --attachments-only --dry-run
 	Scanning attachments...
+	No file found for attachment #1
+	No file found for attachment #2
+	...
+	No file found for attachment #12
 	You have 12 attachments with no file associated.

 	$ wp media cleanup --attachments-only --yes
 	Scanning attachments...
+	No file found for attachment #1
+	No file found for attachment #2
+	...
+	No file found for attachment #12
 	You have 12 attachments with no file associated.
 	Success: Deleted 12 invalid attachments.